FireTheLost/FireMedia/README.md

 I plan to develop this further in the future and make it more user friendly, but for now it's on Version 1.0.0.

-Included are seperate folders, each act independently from each other, but are still related.
+Included are seperate folders, and each act independently from each other but are still related.
 I have also included the SQL code to create the database I used (on MySQL).